Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 We give this type safety proof for an \emph{abstract} effect system --- primitive operations, the notion of state, and the overall effect systems are all abstracted by a set of parameters (operational semantics for primitives that may affect the chosen state).
 This alone requires relatively little mechanism at the type level, but we wish to not only demonstrate that effect quantales are sound, but also that they are adequate for non-trivial existing sequential effect systems.
-In order to support such embeddings (Section \ref{sec:modeling2}), the type system includes: \begin{itemize} \item parametric polymorphism over types and effects as different kinds \item singleton types~\cite{aspinall1994subtyping} --- also known as value-dependent types~\cite{swamy2011secure} --- commonly used for reference types with region tags or lock names, to allow type dependency in the presence of effectful computation~\cite{pedrot2019fire} \item (assumed) effect constructors, for constructing effects (e.g., effects mentioning particular locks). \end{itemize} The language we study includes no built-in means to introduce a non-trivial (non-identity) effect, relying instead on the supplied primitives.
-The language also includes only the simplest form of parametric polymorphism for effects (and types), without bounding, constraints~\cite{Grossman2002Cyclone}, relative effect declarations~\cite{vanDooren2005,rytz12}, qualifier-based effects~\cite{ecoop13}, or any other richer forms of polymorphism.
-Our focus is demonstrating compatibility of effect quantales with effect polymorphism and singleton effects, rather than to build a particularly powerful framework for all possible use cases.
-Such an endeavour would require further work unifying these various forms of polymorphism: while constraint-based non-prenex quantification subsumes most classic forms of parametric polymorphism, relative effect polymorphism~\cite{vanDooren2005,rytz12,ecoop13} has similarity to path-dependent types~\cite{amin2012dependent,rompf2016type} that requires further work to precisely characterize.
-Despite this, the fact that effect quantale operations are partial already introduces some small new complications.
+In order to support such modeling (Section \ref{sec:modeling2}), the type system includes: \begin{itemize} \item parametric polymorphism over types and effects as different kinds \item singleton types~\cite{aspinall1994subtyping} --- also known as value-dependent types~\cite{swamy2011secure} --- commonly used for reference types with region tags or lock names, to allow type dependency in the presence of effectful computation~\cite{pedrot2019fire} \item (assumed) effect constructors, for constructing effects (e.g., effects mentioning particular locks). \end{itemize} The language we study includes no built-in means to introduce a non-trivial (non-unit) effect, relying instead on the supplied primitives.
+The language also includes only purely parametric effect polymorphism, as discussed in Section \ref{sec:effpoly}.

 We stage the presentation to first focus on core constructs related to effect quantales, then briefly recap machinery from Systems F and F$\omega$ (and small modifications beyond what is standard), before proving type safety.
 Section \ref{sec:modeling2} demonstrates how to instantiate the framework to model prior effect systems.